PicsArt/cppbind/examples/tutorials/hello_user/README.md

  bazel run hello_user_swift hello_user_python hello_user_kotlin
  ```

-IEGEN-generated Python bindings are being binded to Pytone application with help of [pybind](https://github.com/pybind/pybind11).
+IEGEN-generated Python bindings are being binded to Python application with help of [pybind](https://github.com/pybind/pybind11).
 Please note that the use of PyBind is governed by the corresponding [license](https://github.com/pybind/pybind11/blob/master/LICENSE).